GustavoSantosSantana/Trireme/Software Requirements Specification V2.md

 3. **Wireframe Suggestions**:
    - **Login Screen**: Include text fields for username and password, a login button, and an error message placeholder below the form.
 Optionally, add a "Forgot Password" link below the login button for recovery.
    - **Error Message Placement**: Show an error message in red text just below the password field.

+4. **Testing:** This will be tested using a python selenium integration test which will attempt to log in using correct and incorect login info and confirm whether the responces are correct.

 ---

 #### **User Experience 2: Navigating the Dashboard and Accessing Reports**

 1. **Objective**: After logging in, the user navigates to the dashboard to view key information and access reports.
 2. **Steps**:
    - **Step 1**: User is on the main dashboard after successful login.